Raise your hand if the following sounds familiar.

 So, to summarize the Silent Generation:

-- They rarely order from mobile phones or tablets
+• They rarely order from mobile phones or tablets.

-- They do prefer in-person shopping
+• They do prefer in-person shopping.

-- They’re less likely to spend impulsively
+• They’re less likely to spend impulsively.

-- Younger members are using the internet more often
+• Younger members are using the internet more often.

-And, let’s not forget that, despite the overreaching characteristics of consumer spending by generation, the people within these groups are just that: People.
+But let’s not forget that, despite the overreaching characteristics of consumer spending by generation, the people within these groups are just that: people.
+And a one-size-fits-all strategy might not work.